SmartKey Trading Up 24.7% This Week (SKEY)

 According to CryptoCompare, “SmartKey is a decentralized oracle network built on the Ethereum network, founded by CEO Szymon Fiedorowicz.
 SmartKey aims to enable automated, secure connection of DeFi smart contracts with external services.
 The platform has created a connector for 2 blockchains: Ethereum and Waves.
 SmartKey can thus adapt any DeFi project by connecting it to the physical world.
 The process is possible thanks to the connector based on Smart Contracts.
 SmartKey enables integration at two levels of advancement: API and DeFi “

-It is usually not possible to buy alternative cryptocurrencies such as SmartKey directly using US dollars.
-Investors seeking to acquire SmartKey should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy SmartKey using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as SmartKey directly using U.S. dollars.
+Investors seeking to trade SmartKey should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase SmartKey using one of the aforementioned exchanges.

 Receive News & Updates for SmartKey Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SmartKey and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.